jsbean/HarmonicNetwork/Documentation/Proposal.md

 ![Increasing Function Complexity](img/increasing_function_complexity.png)

-The difference harmonic functions are given a unique color.
+The different harmonic functions are given a unique color.
 They don't have to be these colors.
 They can be named differently.

 #### Manual Mode